voder-ai/create-fastify-ts/user-docs/configuration.md

   - When you run `npm start` (which executes `node dist/src/index.js`) or invoke the compiled server directly, logs are emitted as **structured JSON** lines from Pino.
   - This format is ideal for log aggregation tools and production monitoring.
 - **Generated projects – development (`npm run dev`):**
-  - The dev server (`dev-server.mjs`) starts the compiled server with Node’s `-r pino-pretty` flag in non‑production environments.
+  - The dev server (`dev-server.mjs`) starts the compiled server with Node's `-r pino-pretty` flag in non‑production environments.
   - The underlying log data is the same, but output is formatted into **human-readable text** for easier local debugging.
-- **Internal stub server:**
-  - Uses the same Pino logger configuration as the generated project server and emits JSON logs; it is only used inside this repository’s tests.

 There is currently no separate environment variable to switch between JSON and pretty-printed logs; the choice is driven by which script you run (`npm start` vs `npm run dev`) and `NODE_ENV`.